For your protection we are:

 The Housing Act 2004 requires that if there is a dispute between a landlord and tenant as to how a deposit should be allocated, the matter and the disputed amount is referred to an Independent Complaints Examiner, who will make a binding decision.

-On the last day of your tenancy you shall be required to hand over all keys to the property and may not re-enter, so be sure you have or your belongings out of the property and finished your cleaning etc. by the given time.
-Also, don’t forget to cancel your milk, papers and we re-direct your post, as the next occupier may not choose to do so for you.
+On the last day of your tenancy you shall be required to hand over all keys to the property and may not re-enter, so be sure you have all your belongings out of the property and finished your cleaning etc. by the given time.
+Also, don’t forget to cancel your milk, papers and re-direct your post, as the next occupier may not choose to do so for you.